SMERC/wp-plyyr-plugin/README.md

 == Screenshots ==
 1. Embedded Plyyr section
 2. Embedded Plyyr Quiz
-3. Easily Sign Up and the Plyyr Registration Screen and get your Plyyr Code
+3. Easily Sign Up and get your Plyyr Code
+4. One step configuration in the PLyyr plugin
-4. Plyyr Embed Code Pop Up
+5. Plyyr Embed Code Pop Up
 6. Cut and Paste to Embed a Plyyr Short Code

 == Changelog ==